 Mobile Learning: Resource Roundup

-From smartphones and tablets, to MP3 players and e-readers, today's students have a variety of mobile technologies at their fingertips.
-Here's a look at some mobile learning resources from Edutopia and around the Web.
+Smartphones, tablets, e-readers — today’s students have a variety of mobile technologies at their fingertips.
+Here’s a look at some mobile-learning resources from Edutopia and around the web.

 - Is the Cell Phone the New Pencil? by Jeff Grabill (2012)

 Writing professor and researcher Grabill discusses a Michigan State University study which suggests that, although students spend much of their day with cell phone in hand, their "writing lives" are blossoming.